Asian Art Outpost

 sān rén xíng bì yǒu wǒ shī

-This literally means, "when three people meet, one becomes the teacher".
+三人行必有我师 means “when three people meet, one becomes the teacher.”

 This famous Chinese philosophy suggests that when people come together, they can always learn from each other.

 One person must be the teacher and others learn.
-And in turn, the others become the teachers of the knowledge they posses.
+And in turn, the others become the teachers of the knowledge they possess.

 It is important to remember that we all have something to teach, and we all have something to learn as well.